Matthew Blunderfield

 Diagram of the process of Crystallisation (love) by the French writer Stendhal

-At the RCA, I teach an M.Arch design studio with Cathy Hawley, speculating on new models of collective living.
-My teaching is broadly concerned with frameworks of pleasure and comfort in the context of social and environmental crisis.
+Alongside my editorial work, I produce public programmes and projects, and teach architecture at postgraduate level.
+At the Royal College of Art, I currently lead a collective housing design studio that explores questions of pleasure and comfort in the context of social and environmental crisis.
 I have previously taught at the University of Cambridge and Kingston School of Art.

 contact: